Jump To Section

 Groundhog ticks usually aren’t carriers of Lyme disease but can transmit the Powassan virus.
 It’s a rare virus that can cause life-threatening encephalitis or brain infection.
 Being safe is much better than being sorry in the long run.

-Here’s a non-native species first noticed in the United States in 2017.
+Here’s an invasive species first noticed in the United States in 2017.
 While its first invasion was sheep farms, it spread throughout the country, including the Garden State.
 They may prefer farm animals but can still attach to humans.

 Male and female longhorn ticks are reddish-brown, and the male bodies have a yellow edge.
 You’ll also notice that female markings are darker brown than males.

 Farmers and ranchers are wary of the risks Asian Longhorn ticks pose to their livestock.
 Animals bitten by this species can get infected, sick, weak, and even die.
-They can carry diseases to people, too, and can’t be ignored.
+They can carry diseases to people, too, and should not be ignored.

-Many people falsely assume that ticks aren’t a present threat during the cold winter months.
+As mentioned, many people falsely assume that ticks aren’t a present threat during the cold winter months.
 Winter ticks are a species that seemingly thrive during the winter because they attach to warm, furry hosts, like moose.
-They may steal blood from you, your family, and your pets if they can’t find a cow, horse, or moose.
+But they may steal blood from you, your family, and your pets if they can’t find a cow, horse, or moose.

-You’re not likely to find moose wandering the Jersey shore, but moose ticks are content residents.
+You’re not likely to find moose wandering the Jersey shore, but just like you, moose ticks are happy residents.
 The dark brown males have a crosshatch pattern over their backs, while the females are light reddish brown.
 The lady winter ticks also have a creamy white shield pattern behind their head.

 It’s unusual for a moose tick to bite humans, but it can happen.
 They typically don’t harbor diseases but can cause skin irritation and anemia.
 Most risks are associated with wild and domestic animals.